zhangbeibei00/O2TDM/README.md

 ### Using Reference Statistics

-When running the search process, specify the paths to the reference statistics files:
+When running the search process, specify the paths to the reference statistics files or set in create_argparser():

 ```bash
 python search_model.py \